Mostly Sunny With a High Near 24

 Today

 Mostly sunny, with a high near 24.
-Breezy, with a west wind 13 to 17 mph, with gusts as high as 26 mph.
+Wind chill values as low as zero.
+Breezy, with a west southwest wind 9 to 15 mph, with gusts as high as 20 mph.

 Tonight

-Increasing clouds, with a low around 13.
-West southwest wind 6 to 9 mph becoming northeast after midnight.
+Increasing clouds, with a low around 8.
+Southwest wind 5 to 8 mph becoming calm.

+Partly sunny, with a high near 28.
+Calm wind becoming northeast around 5 mph in the afternoon.

 Friday

-A 20 percent chance of snow after 8am.
-Mostly cloudy, with a high near 30.
-South southeast wind 8 to 13 mph becoming west southwest in the afternoon.
-Winds could gust as high as 20 mph.
+A 30 percent chance of snow, mainly before 11am.
+Mostly cloudy, with a high near 32.
+West southwest wind 7 to 14 mph, with gusts as high as 21 mph.

 Friday Night

-A 40 percent chance of snow.
-Mostly cloudy, with a low around 23.
-Southwest wind 9 to 13 mph, with gusts as high as 20 mph.
-New snow accumulation of less than a half inch possible.
+Mostly cloudy, with a low around 16.
+West wind 10 to 13 mph, with gusts as high as 20 mph.

 Saturday